grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

 #### Delete Permissions

-In the course of compacting index files, the compactor writes a new file and deletes the unoptimized ones.
-Therefore, ensure the compactor has appropriate permissions for deleting files, such as `s3:DeleteObject` for AWS S3.
+The compactor is an optional but suggested component that combines and deduplicates the boltdb-shipper index files.
+When compacting index files, the compactor writes a new file and deletes unoptimized files.
+Ensure that the compactor has appropriate permissions for deleting files, for example, s3:DeleteObject permission for AWS S3.

 ```yaml
 compactor: